-If the date of withdrawal is after completing more than 60% of the payment period, a student will have earned 100% of their Federal Financial Aid for that term and no repayment, by the college, is required.
+If the date of withdrawal is after completing more than 60% of the payment period, a student will have earned 100% of their Federal Financial Aid for that term and no repayment is required.
 Withdrawal before earning 100% of a student's financial aid may result in debt to the college.